 A lot of people miss this step but it’s the most important one!
 The trick for getting any goal off your list and into reality is to work out what steps you need to take in order to achieve it.
 For example, when I break down a travel goal, my steps would include speaking with travel agents, researching the area and working out dates in the year I’d like to visit and how long I can be there.
 If you’re writing a book, your steps might be outlining what you would like to include in your book and researching how to get published.
 If you’re learning an instrument, your steps might be researching music classes in your area and working out whether you’d like to purchase or hire the instrument.

-Try to write down at least 3 steps that you would have to take but if there are more, that’s absolutely fine too!
+Write down 3 steps that you would have to take but if there are more, that’s absolutely fine!
 Don’t worry if they’re not in order as you’re writing them down.
 Once you have all the steps, you can easily rewrite your list and put the steps in the order you need to take them.
 Again, the important thing is they’re written down somewhere that you can review regularly.

 Schedule that time in your calendar right now and put it on repeat!
-It can be during your lunch break, it can be after you put the kids to bed for the night, it can be while you’re waiting for your dinner to cook, it can be before you exercise in the morning.
-Find yourself 10 minutes somewhere, schedule it and put an alert on as a reminder.
+It can be during your lunch break, after you put the kids to bed for the night.
+It can be while you’re waiting for your dinner to cook or before you exercise in the morning.
+Find yourself 10 minutes somewhere.
+Schedule it and put an alert on as a reminder.
 If you’re still using an old school paper planner, block that time out of each day for at least the month right now but still put an alarm on your phone as a reminder.
 When your scheduled time for the day starts, step away from social media and any other distractions, get out the list of steps you created above and work your way through them.

 The steps above work best if you have visual reminders as well.
 This is the reason I use handwritten lists because I can put them up on the wall in my office and look at them every day.
 Seeing my steps being crossed off daily keeps me motivated.